Electrical Engineer Jobs

 Many Electrical Engineer roles may involve working on-site, in offices, or in manufacturing environments.
 Flexibility, attention to detail, and a proactive approach are key attributes and can open further work opportunities and progression.
 This role can be rewarding and impactful, making a difference with your work, as Electrical Engineers are critical to the development and maintenance of systems that power modern life.

-Electrical Engineer salaries vary depending on experience, location, and sector.
-Entry-level Engineers typically earn between £28,000 and £32,000 per year, with higher rates available in industries such as energy, aerospace, and advanced manufacturing.
+Electrical Engineer salaries vary depending on experience, location, and sector, but the typical range is between £35,000 and £52,000 per year, with higher rates often available in industries such as energy, aerospace, and advanced manufacturing.

 Senior Electrical Engineers or those in specialist roles, such as Control Systems Engineer, Power Systems Engineer, or Electrical Design Engineer, may earn upwards of £50,000 to £75,000.
 Chartered Engineers and those with niche expertise can command even higher salaries, particularly in consultancy or leadership positions.